-Wapusk (Wáh-psk), the Cree word for "white bear", is Canada's seventh largest national park.
-It encompasses an immense lowland of 11,475 square kilometres south and east of Churchill, Manitoba.
-The park is representative of the diverse geology, physiography, vegetation and wildlife of the Hudson/James Lowlands
+Wapusk (Wáh-psk), is the Cree word for "white bear".
+The park encompasses an immense lowland of 11,475 square kilometres south and east of Churchill, Manitoba.
+The park is representative of the diverse geology, physiography, vegetation and wildlife of the Hudson/James Lowlands.

-The area is one huge low-lying plain that dips gently toward Hudson Bay, Much of this plain is underlain with permafrost and covered by the most extensive mantle of musked or peat in North America.
+The area is one huge low-lying plain that dips gently toward Hudson Bay.
+Much of this plain is underlain with permafrost and covered by the most extensive mantle of muskeg or peat in North America.
 Water lies everywhere, covering half of the land's surface with lakes, bogs, streams and rivers.